dicengine/dice/doc/doxygen/DICe_CustomApplication.md

 This section of the documentation describes how to write a custom DIC application with DICe.
 For the example below, all of the steps assume that a Linux operating system is being used.
 For Windows, the cmake script needs to be modified to produce nmake makefiles, and the appropriate scripts should be exectuted as batch files.

+The files for this example are in the folder `dice/examples/custom_app`.
+The `main.cpp` file provides a simple example to follow when developing a more sophisticated application.

 Code Design and Workflow
 ------------------------